Kaleb-Voight/ML_Py/README.md

 https://mybinder.org/v2/gh/Kaleb-Voight/ML_Py/main

-This was made using "Your First Machine Learning Project in R Step-By-Step" by Jason Brownlee.
+This was made using "Your First Machine Learning Project in Python Step-By-Step" by Jason Brownlee.